wp-plugins/mad-mimi/readme.txt

 == Changelog ==

+= 1.2 =
+* Added support for PHP4 servers.
+The plugin won't have the user list management functionality, but everything else should work.
+* Fixed potential error when submitting a form without a selected user list
+* Added form id to input id's to allow for better `<label>` handling
+* Added notice for users without PHP5
+* Added `wpautop()` formatting to signup success message, meaning that it will add paragraphs if none were provided

 = 1.1 =
 * For those experiencing the `implode()` fatal error (it even *sounds* bad!), this update should fix it thanks to an updated `mimi_signup_lists()` function in `madmimi_widget.php`.
 * Added error message check to make sure the error message displays on the form that was submitted, not another Mad Mimi form.